 The trial would require amendments to State legislation, but would be delivered by local governments.

 Community voting is already happening

-Jonathan Sri, Queensland’s first ever Greens local councillor, has already started to implement community voting in the Gabba Ward of Brisbane City Council.
+Jonathan Sriranganathan, Queensland’s first ever Greens local councillor, has already started to implement community voting in the Gabba Ward of Brisbane City Council.
 Instead of local councillors deciding which park and footpath upgrades get funding, this process gives residents a direct vote on how their money is spent.

 Deliberative democracy in other countries

 Funding for intersection upgrades, parks and community facilities, which is collected from property developers through infrastructure charges, can be allocated locally through participatory budgeting and community voting.
 Participatory budgeting processes have been used successfully in cities around the world, from New York, USA to Porto Alegre, Brazil.